aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### What alternative solutions did you consider?

-We considered SAM accelerate for a similar purpose, but SAM covers a relatively small set of possible application structures in AWS, while CDK is intended to address the whole set of them.
+We considered "SAM Accelerate" for a similar purpose, but SAM covers a relatively small set of possible application structures in AWS, while CDK is intended to address the whole set of them.